Caloplaca alstrupii

 Thallus crustose, smooth, thin, with a few inconspicuous areoles 0.5–2 mm diam., forming extensive continuous crusts separated by bluish black hypothallus borders, which can be up to 0.2 mm wide.
 Thallus light grey to olive grey, covered with numerous dark olive semiglobose to globose soralia 0.1–0.25 mm diam., mostly regular, constricted at the base, developing from below the thallus cortex, which may in some cases be visible as a whitish necrotic rim, after dispersal of the soredia appearing as concave craters.
 Soredia loose, bright yellowish green, 15-30 µm diam.
 Apothecia very sparse, broadly sessile, 0.2–0.3 mm diam., lecanorine with an inconspicuous thalline margin; disc flat,

 On bark of broadleaved trees, mostly in slight wound tracks and damp nutrient enriched bark.
+Found on young trees and disturbed woodland as well as in less disturbed sites.

 S. England (Devon to Cambridge), N. England (Cumbria, Northumberland), S. and W. Scotland.
 Probably widespread and much over-looked.